Nutcake/discord_neos_server_status_bot/README.md

 Set the `token`-field in the config.ini file to contain your token and change the default host and port if needed.

 # Running
-Start the bot with the following command:
+Start the bot using poetry:

 `poetry run python src/main.py`

 # Usage
-With the bot running you can send UDP packets containing positive integers to the specified host:port combination to update the displayed playercount.
+With the bot running you can send a HTTP-POST request containing a positive integer to the specified host:port combination to update the displayed playercount.